dotnet/docs/docs/core/diagnostics/observability-PrGrJa-example.md

 ---
-title: Example: Use OpenTelemetry with Prometheus, Grafana, and Jaeger
+title: "Example: Use OpenTelemetry with Prometheus, Grafana, and Jaeger"
 description: An introduction to observing .NET apps with OpenTelemetry ms.date: 6/14/2023 ms.topic: conceptual